 Specific taxes are the opposite of ad valorem taxes.
 It is defined as a fixed amount for each unit of goods or services.
 For example, the tax on an item is $10 per tonne.
 Thus, the nominal levy remains unchanged even when the price rises or falls.

-Taxes are a fiscal tool to influence the economy.
-The changes can affect macroeconomic indicators such as aggregate demand, economic growth, unemployment, and inflation.
-For example, when it wants to reduce inflation, the government raises taxes.
+Taxes are a fiscal tool for influencing the economy.
+Changes can affect macroeconomic indicators such as aggregate demand, economic growth, unemployment, and inflation.
+For example, when the government wants to reduce inflation, it raises taxes.
 This policy is called contractionary fiscal policy.

 Tax hikes reduce disposable income.
 As a result, households and businesses have fewer dollars to spend on goods and services, pushing aggregate demand down.
 Weaker demand triggers downward pressure on inflation as prices of goods and services fall.